Legislation and regulation

 Environmental and Sustainability Consultant

-Few.
-And not necessarily for lack of will, but because for years the ecosystem of available tools and processes did not demand that level of rigor.
-Calculations were done in Excel spreadsheets, reports were drafted manually, and marketing claims were built on data that no one had seriously put to the test.
+Few, and not for lack of will, but because for years the ecosystem of tools did not demand that level of rigour.
+Calculations were done in spreadsheets, reports were written by hand and marketing claims were built on data no one had put to the test.
+That model does not survive an external verification process.

 Paula Otero